 - Eating until you’re satisfied

-You can check out all list of skills and tips that will help you build the foundation and drive you towards the goals, even after you finished with OMAD.
+You can check out the list of skills and tips that will help you build the foundation and drive you towards the goals, even after you finished with OMAD.

 This last guide is about things you can do to help you maintain weight loss after OMAD.
 In this article, I will talk about things like: